 I wanted to keep my options open and be able to work in any industry.
 I wanted to learn financial knowledge, how businesses operate, and even how I could run my own one day.

 It was also important to visualize myself doing internships and jobs related to my program.
 If I couldn’t see myself pursuing a career in some program of study, it wasn’t a good fit.
 I could see myself working in accounting, consulting, or banking.
-I liked the nature of auditing because I could study a business in any industry from end-to-end.
+I liked the nature of auditing because I could study a business in any industry from end to end.
 Similar to accounting, I thought consulting would be a good fit – getting to work with business owners and strategize how to take their business to the next level.
 Then banking was interesting because of the fast-paced and analytical environment.

 Making the Final Decision